Praj86/Simon_Game/README.md

 - **Responsive Design**: Ensures an optimal experience across various screen sizes and devices.
 - **Sound Effects**: Each color button plays a unique sound, enhancing the gameplay experience.
 - **Score Tracking**: Displays current and highest scores to keep track of your progress.
+### Difficulty Toggle Button

+- Added a difficulty toggle button to switch between "Easy" and "Hard" modes.
+- Implemented functionality to decrease the difficulty increase when the button is in "Hard" mode.
+- Added CSS styling for the difficulty toggle button for responsiveness.

 ## Technologies Used